MicrosoftDocs/bot-docs/articles/bot-framework-design-capabilities.md

 - [Node sample of ad-hoc proactive message](https://trpp24botsamples.visualstudio.com/_git/Code?path=%2FNode%2Fcore-proactiveMessages%2FsimpleSendMessage&version=GBmaster&_a=contents)
 - [Node sample of dialog-based proactive message](https://trpp24botsamples.visualstudio.com/_git/Code?path=%2FNode%2Fcore-proactiveMessages%2FstartNewDialog&version=GBmaster&_a=contents)

-##<a id="global-message-handlers"></a> Global message handlers
+##<a id="global-message-handlers"></a> Implement global message handlers

 [!include[Introduction to global message handlers](../includes/snippet-global-handlers-intro.md)]

-For a detailed walk through of how to implement a global message handler, see:
+For a detailed walk through of how to implement global message handlers, see:
 - [Implement a global message handler using the Bot Builder SDK for .NET](bot-framework-dotnet-howto-global-handlers.md)
 - [Implement a global message handler using the Bot Builder SDK for Node.js](bot-framework-nodejs-howto-global-handlers.md)